Matching a terminology

 Using regular expressions

-Let us redefine the pipeline once again, this time using regular expressions:
+Let us redefine the pipeline once again, this time using regular expressions.
+Using regular expressions can help define richer patterns using more compact queries.

 import edsnlp, edsnlp.pipes as eds